airr-community/common-repo-wg/recommendations.md

 1. Development of consent language, according to Recommendation 5;

+2. Development of guidelines for attribution and citation in various situations, in support of Recommendation 7;

+3. Development of customized metadata for repertoire-sequencing data in the SRA, according to Recommendation 15;

-2. Development of standardized data elements with computable specifications, queries to be supported by the distributed repositories, and a standardized data submission process and associated submission formats, according to Recommendation 10;
+4. Development of standardized data elements with computable specifications, queries to be supported by the distributed repositories, and a standardized data submission process and associated submission formats, according to Recommendation 10;

-3. More detailed specification on recommended technologies for implementation, such as are mentioned in Recommendations 12 and 13;
+5. More detailed specification on recommended technologies for implementation, such as are mentioned in Recommendations 12 and 13.

-4. Development of customized metadata for repertoire-sequencing data in the SRA, according to Recommendation 15.